lukaspetersson/ye_tools_blog/content/blog/4_ml_cvnn/cvnn.md

 > This post is under development and is subject to changes

 A [language model in NLP](https://en.wikipedia.org/wiki/Language_model) is a model which predicts the next word based on the previous words.
 Such a model can be used to create text by iteratively adding the predicted word to the list of words and using the new list as the basis for the next prediction.
 Similarly, we here try to build a melody model, a model which predicts the next note based on previous notes.
 We then use it to create a melody!
-In this post our model will be a simple feedforward neural network (FNN).
+In this post our model will be a simple multilayer perceptron (MLP).
 In the next post we will improve our melody generator by implementing a LSTM model.

 ![music generation](./images/music_gen.png)